Battle of Dettingen: Aftermath

 Although George II handed out numerous promotions and rewards, Dettingen is generally viewed as a lucky escape.
-Forced to withdraw due to lack of supplies, the Allied army escaped but had to abandon their wounded, and might have suffered a serious defeat if Noailles' orders had been followed.
+The Pragmatic Army continued towards Hanau.
+Although it has been suggested that they could have exploited their victory, they were in no shape to attempt a contested river crossing.
+Forced to withdraw due to lack of supplies, the Allied army escaped but had to abandon their wounded in order to move faster, and might have suffered a serious defeat if Noailles' orders had been followed.

 The Allied cavalry performed woefully, failing to locate 23,000 men across their line of retreat, less than 8 mi away, while many troopers were allegedly unable to control their horses.
 Only the infantry's training and discipline saved the army from destruction, and one of the training companies at the Royal Military Academy Sandhurst is named 'Dettingen' in recognition of this fact.

 On 30 September, the Allies were reinforced by 14,000 Dutch troops under Count Nassau-Ouwekerk.
 However, as the French withdrawal had temporarily removed any threat to Hanover, George II decided to end the campaign, against Stair's advice.
 They then took up winter quarters in the Netherlands.

 Noailles was appointed French Foreign Minister in early 1744, while de Gramont was killed at Fontenoy in 1745.
 The 70 year old Stair retired, and was replaced by the equally elderly George Wade.

 In honour of the battle, and his patron George II, Handel composed the Dettingen Te Deum and Dettingen Anthem.